Illinois Urologic Health Surgeons

 Testosterone is extremely important for men’s health and wellness because it helps maintain sex drive, healthy bones, strong muscles, and much more.
 If you suffer from low testosterone, it can have negative effects throughout your body.
-The good news is that low testosterone is easily treated, and caring urologist Steve Y. Chung, MD, at Illinois Urologic Health Surgeons in Dixon and Spring Valley outside of Sterling, Illinois and serving the rest of the Illinois Valley, can help.
+The good news is that low testosterone is easily treated, and caring urologist Steve Y. Chung, MD, at Illinois Urologic Health Surgeons in Dixon and Peru outside of Sterling, Illinois and serving the rest of the Illinois Valley, can help.
 Use online booking, or call the office for low testosterone testing, diagnosis, and treatment.

 Usually, you can see the effects of low testosterone in many ways, which can include:

 - Low semen volume

 - Muscle loss

 There’s no doubt that low testosterone can cause serious problems, which is why it’s one of the most common men’s health concerns with age.
 Although it’s normal to experience slow testosterone depletion throughout adulthood, you don’t have to suffer from low testosterone.
 Dr. Chung can check your testosterone levels and prescribe treatment to help you feel your best again.

 How is low testosterone diagnosed?